Is my information safe?

 How do I know if my clinician has joined the INPDR?

 If your clinician has joined the INPDR, they will contact you to offer you the opportunity to take part in the INPDR.
-They will provide you with instructions so you can give your consent to join the INPDR.
+They will provide you with information and instructions so you can give your consent to join the INPDR.
 Once your consent has been given, your clinician will be able to add your anonymised data to the INPDR.
 Your data cannot put into the Registry without your consent.

 If your clinician has not joined the INPDR yet, you may want to discuss this with them because the more people who join the Registry the more valuable it will be in helping to improve the lives of Niemann Pick Disease patients.